hgeaydem/openshift-virt-labs/docs/workshop/content/masquerade.md

 It pays to review before cutting and pasting! ;)

-Ok let's start the VM:
+Ok let's start the VM using virtctl (we have all the tools!):

 ~~~bash
 $ virtctl start centos7-masq